vpakarinen2/vpakarinen2/README.md

-# 👋 Hello, my name is Ville Pakarinen
+# 👋 Hi, my name is Ville Pakarinen

 I focus building niche open-source apps and workflows with a love for clean code.